tardate/LittleArduinoProjects/playground/AudioDSP/README.md

 only drawing about 0.5mA in full operation.

-### Output Processing
+### DAC Output Processing

-Little changed from the original pedalSHIELD design at this point.

-### Code: Boost Example

-[Boost.ino](./Boost/Boost.ino) is a simple clean boost/volume control example from the pedalSHIELD examples.
-The pushbuttons control the output volume up and down.

-Core algorithm:

-* the main loop sets the effect on/off indicator (LED on pin 13)
-* input read/output write is handled in the Timer 1 interrupt service routine

-I've refactored the core routines into a private [AudioDspDriver](../../libraries/AudioDspDriver) library, so it can be shared amongst some examples.
-I may split this out as a stand-alone library at some point.
+Since the Arduino lacks a precision digital-to-analog output, the output audio waveforms are generated using a neat trick with PWM and RC filter.

+It's possible to use one of more PWM signals, but I'm using two as in the pedalSHIELD design.
+Basically the two PWM ouputs are set to the high and low bytes of the desired frequency, then mixed with an RC ladder/filter.
+This reconstitutes (approximately) the desired analog waveform.

+Details and more links are available in the article: [Configure Arduino UNO PWM outputs to play audio](http://www.electrosmash.com/forum/pedalshield-uno/111-configure-arduino-uno-pwm-outputs-to-play-audio?lang=en).

+For two PWM signals, the resistor selection is R10=4.7kΩ, and [R11 = 1.2MΩ](http://www.wolframalpha.com/input/?i=2%5E8+*+4.7k%CE%A9) (2^n * R10)

+With C7=10nF, corner frequency is around [3.38kHz](http://www.wolframalpha.com/input/?i=1%2F(2%CF%80+*+4.7k%CE%A9+*+10nF)).
+This might explain why I'm seeing performance radically drop off over 4kHz (see next section on Performance).

 ### Performance

 Bottom line:

 * it works!
-It's pretty amazing to jam away in the knowledge that the singal from the guitar is passing through an Arduino before getting to the amp
+It's pretty amazing to jam away in the knowledge that the signal from the guitar is passing through an Arduino before getting to the amp
 * performance starts to drops off significantly from about 4kHz and by 8kHz it is down in the noise.

 I'd like to think it is possible to get better higher frequency performance from the circuit - ideally up to 20kHz -